AsahiLinux/docs/Ubuntu-Asahi-Mesa.md

+For accelerated graphics.
 Tested on Ubuntu 22.10 Asahi on M1 Air.

 ## 1) /etc/apt/sources.list